About data storage

 All the protocols have their own data storage that is identified by the ProtocolSession.
 When a ListenSession is created a new data storage will be created for every protocol active in this ListenSession.
 This data storage is initiated empty, or with data passed through during the binding request.
 If the protocol requires data that doesn't exist in the ListenSession storage, but does exist in the ProtocolSession storage, it will return the data from the ProtocolSession.
 The same rules applies for the ClientSession, except this will return data from the ListenSession in favor of the ProtocolSession.
 Data storage exist out of two different kinds of storages.

-Storage indexed by string the data saved is identified by an ascii string (called name).
+Storage indexed by string the data saved is identified by an utf-8 string (called name).
 A hash is created out this name and is placed in a list.
 This hash identifies yet another list.
 This is a list with the names that have the same hash.
 Every name points to a different data pointer with the saved data.